-Regular readers of the Shop & Enroll blog should be pretty familiar with Medicare.
+Regular readers of the Shop & Enroll blog should be pretty familiar with the Medicare program.
 That’s one of the major goals of this site, after all.
-But you may be less knowledgeable about Medicare’s sister program, Medicaid.
+But you may be less knowledgeable about the Medicare program’s sister program, Medicaid.
 For starters, Medicaid is a health coverage program available to millions of Americans to ensure they’re able to receive health care.
 Sounds a lot like Medicare, doesn’t it?
 Well, the difference stands in who is eligible to receive each program.
 That said, the two programs can work together to make health care more affordable for those who need it most.

 While you may be aware of the program, you may not know much about the specifics.
 We’ll save the basics of Medicaid coverage for another day, because at first, it’s important to discuss who is eligible for coverage.
 Medicaid is available to low-income adults, children, pregnant women, people with disabilities, and the elderly.
 That’s a very diverse group, so let’s dig in a little to the specifics.

 The main way you can become eligible for Medicaid is by meeting certain financial qualifications.
 Your eligibility is determined by your household income, which is based on a percentage of the federal poverty level.
 For 2022, this would be $13,590 for a one-person household and $18,310 for a two-person household, and so on for larger families.
 Furthermore, while Medicaid is a federal program, it’s managed differently by each state.
 At the eligibility level, this is reflected by each state having its own financial qualifications.
 It’s important to specify this potential difference since some states vary wildly from the average.